 Tips for Managing Taxes and Your Portfolio

 - A financial advisor can incorporate long-term tax planning strategies into your investment and retirement plans.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- While you can use these strategies to set up multiple sources of tax-free retirement income, it’s unlikely that all of your retirement income will be able to dodge taxation.
-Even Social Security benefits are taxable!
+- You can use these strategies to set up multiple sources of tax-free retirement income.
+However, you won’t avoid taxes altogether, as even Social Security benefits are taxable.
 The good news is that some states are more friendly to retirement income when it comes to state-level income taxes.
 Our list of the most and least tax-friendly states for retirees may be able to help you choose a tax-friendly place to retire.